Bryan Edwards Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- In his three matchups against the Chargers, Edwards' 1.3 receiving yards average is 27.2 less than his over/under for Sunday's game (28.5).
+- Edwards has averaged 1.3 receiving yards per game in his three career matchups against the Chargers, 24.2 fewer than his over/under for Sunday's game.

 - In three matchups versus the Chargers, Edwards has not had a touchdown catch.

-- The Chargers have the NFL's 12th-ranked pass defense this season, yielding 237.6 yards per game through the air.
+- This week Edwards will face the NFL's 12th-ranked pass defense (237.6 yards allowed per game).

-- The Chargers have conceded 25 passing TDs this season (1.6 per game), ranking them 18th among NFL defenses.
+- The Chargers have allowed 25 passing TDs this season (1.6 per game), ranking them 18th among NFL defenses.

 Recent Performances

-- Edwards did not record a catch in last week's game versus the Colts.
+- Edwards did not record a catch in last week's game against the Colts.

-- Over his last three outings, Edwards' three catches (on six targets) have led to 8 receiving yards (2.7 per game) and one touchdown.
+- Edwards has caught three passes on six targets for 8 yards and one touchdown over his last three outings, averaging 2.7 yards per game.

 Edwards' Las Vegas Teammates